MGuthmann-dev/T1A3-Terminal_App/README.md

 ### Enhanced UI

 I wanted to provide as simple of an interface as possible for the user.
-Such as utilising "TTY-Prompt" for navigating the menu and large banners to make it visaully appealing.
+Such as utilizing "TTY-Prompt" for navigating the menu and large banners to make it visually appealing.

 ## Gems utilised